parro-it/libui-napi/docs/checkbox.md

 <a name="UiCheckbox+text"></a>

 ### uiCheckbox.text ⇒ <code>string</code>
-Set or return the static text label for the checkbox.
+Set or return the text label for the checkbox.

 **Kind**: instance property of [<code>UiCheckbox</code>](#UiCheckbox)
 <a name="UiCheckbox+checked"></a>